pathwaycom/llm-app/llm_app/pathway_pipelines/multi_service/README.md

 ### Services:
 - **Controller:** The main entry point for the application.
 It runs the index and coordinates with the other services.
 It exposes port 8080 for external communication.
-- **LLM:** This service performs the core functionality related to the LLM module of the application.
+- **LLM:** This service runs Llama cpp model locally.
 - **Embedder:** This service is responsible for the embedding operations within the application.
+It downloads and runs a sentence-transformers model locally.

 ### Requirements
 - Docker